eawiggans/readme-generator/utils/sample/README.md

 - [Questions](#questions)

 ## Installation
-User must have Node installed and download the repo to their local enviornment.
-Then they must install Inquirer by opening the index.js file in the terminal and using the command "npm i inquirer".
-Once they see a package-lock.json file appear in the repo, they are free to use the app.
+Users must have node installed, and install Inquirer when they first download the repo.

 ## Usage
-The user must open index.js in the terminal.
-They are then prompted with a series of questions, for which they must either type answers and press Enter, or Arrow Key up or down and press Enter to select from a list of choices.
-Once they have answered all the prompts, their README file is generated in the "sample" folder, and they can open and view the finished product.
+Open index.js file in the terminal and run by entering "node index.js".
+The terminal will then give the user a series of prompts for the user to answer, or choices to select.

 ## Credits
-This was created using Node.js, Inquirer.js and the documentation for each.
+Node.js and Inquirer.js.

 ## License
 This application is covered under the MIT License.
 See more info [here]("https://spdx.org/licenses/MIT.html")

 ## Tests
-No tests
+No tests.

 ## Questions
 If you have any questions, you can reach me [here](mailto:ea.wiggans@gmail.com)